 Liberty is not self-executing, self-enabling.
 It exists only if it is asserted in person, and belligerently asserted or claimed.
 It’s about being a belligerent claimant in person, though that term fell from no one’s lips Thursday.

 Mrs. Griffin is a woman of tremendous conviction and protest.
 Fifteen years ago she rescinded her social security number to free herself from commercial government and its attendant servitudes.
-She believes herself unable to use a car for travel because she cannot drive (driving is the act of travel under state license).
+She believes herself unable to use a car for travel because she cannot drive (driving is the act of travel in commerce under state license).
 Her friend Ruth Ann Wilson, who helped set the patriotic placemats at the cafe tables, agrees to chauffer Mrs. Griffin (probably without her meeting the requirements of a common carrier for hire)

 Tent preacher for freedom

 A liberty simply is an opportunity to claim a freedom of movement.
 If people do not defy pressure against these liberties written in the law, they do not have them.
 I don’t know how many of the people at the meeting would have put it that way, but they admire those who have paid a personal price in defending freedom and liberty.